SourcePhobia/SourcePhobia/README.md

 ---

-## 🔐 Cybersecurity & Pen Testing
+## 🔐 Cybersecurity
-- Currently studying **penetration testing** and general **cybersecurity fundamentals**.
-- I plan to focus on core concepts such as:
-  - Reconnaissance & enumeration
-  - Vulnerability analysis
-  - Exploit basics & mitigation strategies
+- Currently studying penetration testing, defensive security, and security engineering/architecture, with a focus on both offensive and defensive approaches.
 - Goal: apply my knowledge to **broader cybersecurity fields**.

 ---